-Since you came to this post in search of a DIY insect repellent it’s probably safe to assume you may already be aware of the harmful chemicals in insect repellent.
+Since you came to this post in search of a DIY insect repellent it’s probably safe to assume you may already be aware of the harmful chemicals that are typically used in insect repellent.

 Deet is the most popular active ingredient found in insect repellent.
-More about deet below.
-But there are other harmful chemicals used in repellents such as pyrethroids, permethrin, cyfluthrin, and more!!!!
+But there are also other harmful chemicals used in repellents such as pyrethroids, permethrin, cyfluthrin, and more!!!!

 Many of the chemicals used in store-bought insect repellents have been linked to neurotoxicity.